Rule 701 is the federal exemption which grants a private company exemption from registration for options, and other equity-derivative type grants.

 This rule places specific mathematical limits on the amount of grants issued in a given year.
 Those specific limits are based on an annual period, and totals cannot exceed the following in any given year:

 So what does this actually mean?
 Before each round of option grants, you’ll need to ensure that you adhere to these constraints.
-Also, if within a 12 month period you grant more than $5M in equity awards, you must disclose additional information.
+Violations of these limits can lead to serious consequences from the SEC.
+Also, if within a 12 month period you grant more than $10MM in equity awards, you must disclose additional information.

 You can check your 701 compliance in Shareworks Startup under Compliance > Rule 701 Reporting: